 I have been trying to improve grading equity within this course.
 For grades to be more equitable, educational research supports that your grade should only reflect your performance rather than your behavior (like participation or attendance).
 Towards this effort, your grades will not incorporate any required participation grades.
-You will also find that some of our due dates are flexible this semester.

-Your grade in this course will only reflect the knowledge and understanding that you have demonstrated on contentbased assessments in the course: 1) Exams and 2) D2L Quizzes.
+Your grade in this course will only reflect the knowledge and understanding that you have demonstrated on content-based assessments in the course.

-1) EXAMS
+1) MINI-EXAMS

-Similar to last semester, the bulk of your grade in our course will be determined by summative assessments (exams) that assess learning and understanding of the material.
+Your grade in our course will be determined by summative assessments (mini-exams) that assess learning and understanding of the material.
 For complete details see 'Exam Information' module on D2L

-- Exam dates are noted in the schedule posted on D2L - There will be four exams in this course that will be graded out of 50 points each and administered on D2L.
-These points are only used to determine what level was achieved on the exam (details in grading section)

-- Each exam will cover the material covered since the previous exam (lecture videos, recitations, course text reading) and will NOT be cumulative.
-This includes Exam 4 that will take place during Finals Week - Exams are open note/open book.
+- Mini-Exam dates are noted in the schedule posted on D2L - There will be seven mini-exams in this course that will be graded out of 20-30 points each and administered on D2L.
+These points are only used to determine what level was achieved on the mini-exam (details in grading section) - Each mini-exam will cover the material covered since the previous mini-exam (lecture videos, recitations, course text reading) and will NOT be cumulative. - Mini-exams are open note/open book.
 You are NOT permitted to use the internet as a resource on your exams.

 Answers copied from the internet are a violation of academic honesty and will result in issuance of an academic dishonesty report.

-Missed Exams:
+Missed Mini-Exams:

-You are given at least 48 hours to complete the exam to provide flexibility.
-Exam dates are located in the course schedule posted to D2L.
-Reminder emails will also be sent for each exam.
-It is your responsibility to complete the exam during the specified time.
-If an exam is missed due to a circumstance outside of your control, this must be communicated with me (Dr. Hedges) as soon as possible but must be done within 48 hours of the missed exam.
+You are given nearly 2 days to complete the mini-exam to provide flexibility.
+Mini-exam dates are located in the course schedule posted to D2L.
+Reminder emails will also be sent for each mini-exam.
+It is your responsibility to complete the mini-exam during the specified time.
+If a mini-exam is missed due to a circumstance outside of your control, this must be communicated with me (Dr. Hedges) as soon as possible but must be done within 48 hours of the missed mini-exam.

 A scheduled event is not outside your control.
-These events need to be communicated with me (Dr. Hedges) prior to the exam (preferably 2 weeks prior to the exam).
+These events need to be communicated with me (Dr. Hedges) prior to the exam as soon as possible.